 You’ll get a better return on investment and save a great deal of money by knowing who your target audience is.
 It will help you spend your social media budget wisely and efficiently as the number of the wasted audience (those unlikely to buy your item) is significantly reduced.

-Along with knowing our audience, customer and our business, we should also understand the benefits of each social platform.
+Along with knowing your audience, customer and your business, you should also understand the benefits of each social platform.

-Twitter: It is an open platform that is best for fast-paced and consistently evolving businesses.
+- Twitter: It is an open platform that is best for fast-paced and consistently evolving businesses.
 It enables people to share breaking news, relevant messages, announcements, and updates about their company.
+Find the complete Twitter marketing guide here.
 (Content-Type: GIFs and textual content, like articles news)

-Instagram: It is a visually driven social media network that has a younger audience.
+- Instagram: It is a visually driven social media network that has a younger audience.
 If you belong to industries like fashion, cosmetics, food or art, this platform will work very well for your business.
+Get your Instagram marketing guide here.
 (Content-Type: High-res images, stories, and quotes)

 4. Which social media platforms are best for advertising?